yagmurerdogan/Search-UI/README.md

 # Search UI 💅🏻
 I designed a search UI with Jetpack Compose.
 You can use this UI and customize for your own project!  👾

-You can scroll screen.

-~ Jetpack Compose

-~ Lazy Column

-~ Coil Library

 ## Preview 👀
 <table>
   <tr>